sebeard/iorek/README.md

 **DISCLAIMER** The sample is by no means complete, and by no means does it show a complete working model.
 Nor should it be used in a live production environment.

-## Etymology

-Iorek (this project) is inspired by the groundbreaking work produced by Troy Hunt that formed Have I Been Pwned (HIBP), and subsequently PwnedPasswords.
-This project started shortly after Troy announced _Project Svalbard_ aimed at maintaining HIBP going forward.
-While many things have changed since that announcement, including PwnedPasswords going Open Source and being fed by the FBI, this project retains the original name, Iorek.

-This project is named after Iorek Byrnison, the armoured bear from Philip Pullman's His Dark Materials Trilogy.
-Iorek Byrnison is an armoured bear and companion of Lyra's.
-Armoured bears, also known as panserbjørn in Norwegian, are a race of polar bear-like creatures with human level intelligence and opposable thumbs; they have no dæmons and consider their armour, which is made of meteoric iron, to be their soul.